-In our days the best DJ media players in the market offer handy and powerful features.
-There is one brand however which rules them all.
+In our days, the best DJ media players in the market offer handy and powerful features.
+There is one brand, however, that rules them all.

 Pioneer is dominating in the market of DJ cd players, and you cannot go wrong with any of the CDJ models.
 The successful series has been around for years, and it’s the first option of any new bar/club that installs a DJ setup.
 Every pro DJ out there has at least once played with one of the CDJs.

 Whether you are a club owner, or promoter looking for the perfect DJ players for the club, or a newcomer who wants to take DJing seriously, the list below is for you…

 What is a DJ player?
 Media or CD?

 The name pretty much gives everything away.
 It is a sound device that is used to reproduce music files from CDs in a variety of audio format.
 DJ players have evolved and allowed you to add music from your USBs or DJ software.
 In fact, in some cases like our first pick for the best DJ cd player, only 1 USB is enough to perform live.

 Some features characterize a DJ cd player.
 Jog wheel with vinyl and cd mode, cue points, BPM fader, and loop buttons are some of the standard features of any DJ cd player.

 In 2019 the CD players are better-called DJ media players.
 As you can insert your USB stick and support multiple music formats such as MP3, WAV, AAC, AIFF, and more.
 Furthermore, your new media player will integrate with your DJ software such as Traktor, Serato Dj, etc.,

 What to consider when you buy a DJ player: